dlotterman/metal_code_snippets/documentation_stage/byoos.md

 Slower is better.

 When you are done with day-0, day-1/2 can be a reward full of herculean tasks achieved quickly.
-There are Equinix Metal customers who used iPXE to re-install their custom OS as part of their CI/CD or deployment automation.
-Custom iPXE installs can take as little as 3-5 minutes to turn around a provision with complete control.
+There are Equinix Metal customers who use `custom_ipxe` to re-install their custom OS as part of their CI/CD or deployment automation. `custom_ipxe` installs can take as little as 3-5 minutes to turn around a provision with complete control.
 The power and value is significant.

 ### Moving fast
 If you really want to move fast, use an Equinix Metal provided image and install your software to that image, or run your OS in a VM on Equinix Metal.
 Tools like [ncb](https://github.com/dlotterman/metal_code_snippets/tree/main/virtual_appliance_host/no_code_with_guardrails) can make this easy.